-Karen manages development of Aquaya’s written products, including project reports, research papers, briefs, proposals, and other communication pieces to ensure clarity and scientific quality.
-She helps to tailor outputs for diverse partner organizations and audiences, making research more accessible.
-In particular, Karen contributes to the Rural Evidence and Learning for Water (REAL-Water) project funded by USAID.
-She also supports qualitative and mixed methods data analysis for various projects.
+Karen develops Aquaya’s written products, including project reports, research papers, briefs, proposals, and other communication pieces to ensure clarity and scientific quality.
+She helps to tailor accessible outputs for diverse partner organizations and audiences.
+In particular, Karen supports management of the Rural Evidence and Learning for Water (REAL-Water) project funded by USAID.
+She also conducts qualitative and mixed methods data analysis for various projects.

-Prior to joining Aquaya, Karen worked as a science writer for the Southern California Coastal Water Research Project in Costa Mesa, California.
-Her consulting experience includes support for the US Environmental Protection Agency, National Toxicology Program, and Centers for Disease Control and Prevention.
-Karen’s master’s project furthered water management programs in a peri-urban community in Chiapas, Mexico, and she volunteered with Engineers Without Borders in Araypallpa, Peru.
-Her doctoral research evaluated drinking water safety plans (a WHO-developed risk management approach) for water suppliers in France and Spain.
-She has authored more than 15 peer-reviewed publications.
+Prior to joining Aquaya, Karen’s consulting experience included support for the Environmental Protection Agency, National Toxicology Program, and Centers for Disease Control and Prevention.
+She worked for several years as a science writer for the Southern California Coastal Water Research Project.
+Her doctoral research evaluated drinking water safety plans (a risk management approach) for European water suppliers, while her master’s project advanced water management programs in a peri-urban community in Chiapas, Mexico.
+She also volunteered with Engineers Without Borders in Peru and has authored more than 15 peer-reviewed publications.

-Karen has a PhD from the Water Institute at the University of North Carolina, Chapel Hill, a MESM specialized in water resources management from the University of California, Santa Barbara, and a B.S. in environmental biology from the University of Dayton.
+Karen holds a PhD from the Water Institute at the University of North Carolina, Chapel Hill, a MESM specialized in water resources management from the University of California, Santa Barbara, and a BS in environmental biology from the University of Dayton.